Rocourt, Jura: Economy

 In 2000, there were 2 workers who commuted into the municipality and 47 workers who commuted away.
 The municipality is a net exporter of workers, with about 23.5 workers leaving the municipality for every one entering.
-Of the working population, 9.2% used public transportation to get to work, and 61.8% used a private car.
+Of the working population, 9% used public transportation to get to work, and 62% used a private car.

 Religion

-From the 2000 census, 113 or 79.6% were Roman Catholic, while 17 or 12.0% belonged to the Swiss Reformed Church.
+From the 2000 census, 113 (≈ 80%) were Roman Catholic, while 17 (≈ 12%) belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 individual who belongs to another Christian church.
 There was 1 individual who was Islamic.
 There were 3 individuals who belonged to another church.
-7 (or about 4.93% of the population) belonged to no church, are agnostic or atheist.
+7 (≈ 5%) belonged to no church, are agnostic or atheist.

 Education

-In Rocourt about 37 or (26.1%) of the population have completed non-mandatory upper secondary education, and 14 or (9.9%) have completed additional higher education (either university or a Fachhochschule).
-Of the 14 who completed tertiary schooling, 64.3% were Swiss men, 35.7% were Swiss women.
+In Rocourt about 37 (≈ 26%) of the population have completed non-mandatory upper secondary education, and 14 (≈ 10%) have completed additional higher education (either university or a Fachhochschule).
+Of the 14 who completed tertiary schooling, 64% were Swiss men, 36% were Swiss women.

 The Canton of Jura school system provides two year of non-obligatory Kindergarten, followed by six years of Primary school.
 This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
 Following the lower Secondary students may attend a three or four year optional upper Secondary school followed by some form of Tertiary school or they may enter an apprenticeship.

 During the 2009-10 school year, there were no students attending school in Rocourt.

 As of 2000, there were 22 students in Rocourt who came from another municipality, while 12 residents attended schools outside the municipality.